hdl-registers/hdl-registers/doc/sphinx/rst/generator/generator_vhdl.rst

   register file, and exposes register values to application using the natively typed records.
 * :class:`.VhdlSimulationReadWritePackageGenerator` generates a VHDL simulation support package with procedures for reading/writing register or field values.
-* :class:`.VhdlSimulationCheckerPackageGenerator` generates a VHDL simulation support package with procedures for checking current register and field values against a given expected value.
+* :class:`.VhdlSimulationCheckPackageGenerator` generates a VHDL simulation support package with procedures for checking current register and field values against a given expected value.
 * :class:`.VhdlSimulationWaitUntilPackageGenerator` generates a VHDL simulation support package with procedures for waiting until a readable register or field assumes a given value.